fabien-gigante/LocatorLodestones/README.md

 Optionally adds a compass dial to the locator bar:
 - showing cardinal directions (north ↑, south ↓, west ←, east →)
-- showing divisions to estimate angles in between
+- showing divisions to estimate angles in between (number of divisions configurable)
 - displayed when the player has a compass (even if not linked to a lodestone) or a recovery compass
-- under a new config option (false by default)
+- under a new config option (0 divisions, ie. hidden, by default)

 ![Compass dial](https://github.com/user-attachments/assets/c5e81f2c-42f0-4dc2-98f5-7f2b6feecaf7)